bruvellu/terebratalia-wnts/wnt.md

 expressed in partially overlapping domains with differing anteroposterior or dorsoventral limits.
 Interestingly, these domains correspond to morphological landmarks along *T. transversa* larval body.

-![Summary of Wnt signaling gene expression territories in the ectoderm of the brachiopod *Terebratalia transversa* during gastrulation.](figures/summary.png){#fig:summary width=100%}

 At the anteriormost tip, we observe a ligand-free zone where antagonists are expressed.
 At the posteriormost tip we find a receptor-free zone where only